gnarzilla/gnarzilla/README.md

 ## Deadlight Ecosystem

-Deadlight provides a way to maintain a personal online presence—such as a blog, email management, and privacy controls—without requiring always-on servers or complex hosting.
+Deadlight provides a way to maintain a personal online presence, such as a blog, email management, and privacy controls without requiring always-on servers or complex hosting.
 It addresses challenges like technical setup for blogging, email control, and privacy trade-offs.

 The system consists of:
 - **blog.deadlight**: A secure blog platform on Cloudflare Workers, with global distribution for low-latency access.